chaitanyasai316/Ceaser_Cipher_Encryption_Decryption/README.md

+# PRODIGY_CS_01

+## Task-01
+Create a Python program that can encrypt and decrypt text using the Caesar Cipher algorithm.
+Allow users to input a message and a shift value to perform encryption and decryption

 # Caesar Cipher Encryption/Decryption

 This Python program implements a simple Caesar Cipher for encrypting and decrypting text.
 The Caesar Cipher shifts the characters in the message by a certain number (called the "shift value").
 It can handle both uppercase and lowercase letters, while non-alphabet characters (e.g., spaces, punctuation) remain unchanged.